A smile 'worth a million dollars': Daunte Wright laid to rest after Minnesota police shooting | Law-Order

 While the conviction brought a measure of satisfaction to people calling for an end to brutality and racism in policing, Wright's death served as a reminder of the daily risks facing Black people during encounters with police.
 On Thursday, Wright lay in a white casket at center of church, covered in red roses.
 His family members sat near the front of the church, wiping tears from their faces as an organist played gospel music.

 "My son had a smile that was worth a million dollars.
-When he walked in the room, he lit up the room," says Katie Wright, Daunte's mother, who fought through sobs as she spoke from the podium.
+When he walked in the room, he lit up the room," says Katie Wright, Daunte's mother, who fought through sobs as she spoke.
 Other family members, cousins and siblings, remembered Daunte as "the life of the party" and a father who lived for his beloved two-year-old son Daunte Jr.

 His aunt, Naisha Wright, wrote a tribute on a prayer card handed out to attendees, recalling how she playfully nicknamed Daunte "lemon head" and how he would smile.
 Wright was a talented basketball player and he particularly loved the Fourth of July, when he would celebrate with his family by lighting fireworks, the prayer card said.